I need help finding the right envelope size

 The most common Envelope

-At paperpapers.com, our most popular envelopes are A-Size (Announcement Envelopes), ranging A2 thru A10.
-The A-Size chart does not reflect A1, yet we refer to 4-bar with a square flap as our A1 envelope.
-You can learn more about A1 envelopes as we’ve discussed it in more detail.
+At paperpapers.com, our most popular envelopes are A-Size (Announcement Envelopes), ranging from A2 thru A10.
+The A-Size chart does not reflect A1, yet we refer to a 4-bar with a square flap as our A1 envelope.
+You can learn more about A1 envelopes as we’ve discussed them in more detail.
 As a bonus, check out our A2 envelopes and A7 envelopes articles.

-Seam variations are as such: Side seam, diagonal seam, center seams and single side seams.
+Seam variations are as such: Side seam, diagonal seam, center seams, and single side seams.

 Many commercial envelopes can be given a deep, pointed flap to present a prestigious look.
-Some creative variations are when flaps open on the non-traditional side of the envelope which presents a uniqueness to the look or style, yet keeping the measurements the same as its traditional size identifier.
+Some creative variations are when flaps open on the non-traditional side of the envelope, which presents a uniqueness to the look or style, yet keeping the measurements the same as its traditional size identifier.
 In addition to seams and flaps defining the style of an envelope, they also help determine the functional application.
 Finding the right envelope size can be easy with the right resources.

-Here is our easy, visual identifier to help understand the various parts of an envelope and its proper terms.
+Here is our easy visual identifier to help understand the various parts of an envelope and its proper terms.